 A visit to San Diego is not complete without a stop at some of the most popular places that the city is so well known for including the San Diego Zoo, Balboa Park and Seaport Village.
 But there’s much more to discover in this charming town that many vacationers don’t know about.
 Read on for some of San Diego’s most delightful hidden gems.

-A unique way to see the sights, this tour takes place on an amphibious vehicle that goes from the street to the water without the need to do anything but change gears!
-Kids love it, adults love it and it’s a great way to check out some of the city’s sights by land and water.
+A unique way to see the local sights, this tour takes place on an amphibious vehicle that goes from the street to the water without the need to do anything but change gears!
+Kids love it, adults love it and it’s a great way to check out some of the city’s hidden sights & gems by land and water.
 First, you’ll be transported through the city streets, going past popular San Diego places and then, the bus/boat will plunge right into the bay.

-Get your most comfortable sneakers on and hike on over to this really cool natural phenomenon that is an awesome photo op and a must-see-in-person San Diego eco-attraction.
+Get your most comfortable sneakers on and hike on over to this really cool hidden gem & natural phenomenon that is an awesome photo op and a must-see-in-person San Diego eco-attraction.
 Located at the peak of Mount Woodson, Potato Chip Rock will require a bit of walking, in total about 8 miles; but it’s harder on the way up than on the way down.
 Bring water and head out early when it’s cooler.

 Sitting atop the La Jolla neighborhood, Mount Soledad offers an incredible, panoramic view of the ocean and the city of San Diego.
 Here, you’ll see the famous Mount Soledad cross, erected in 1954 and the third of its kind (the first one was erected in 1913).
 The cross is 29 feet tall and was meant to identify La Jolla as a Christian neighborhood.
 Until the 1960s, Jews were denied the opportunity to purchase homes in La Jolla.